egorgrushin/ngx-with-virtual-scroll/README.md

 - Pre and post blocks with any nested level.
 It can be helpful if your viewport and container are not in direct inheritance [Source](https://github.com/egorgrushin/ngx-with-virtual-scroll/tree/master/examples/src/app/blocks) | [Live](https://codesandbox.io/s/github/egorgrushin/ngx-with-virtual-scroll/tree/master/examples?initialpath=/blocks&file=/src/app/blocks/blocks.component.html)

 - Using one viewport to render several independent virtual scrolls.
-It can be very useful if you have kinda list of sections with items inside, but you need to use shared scroll viewport [Source](https://github.com/egorgrushin/ngx-with-virtual-scroll/tree/readme/examples/src/app/one-viewport-several-scrolls) | [Live](https://codesandbox.io/s/github/egorgrushin/ngx-with-virtual-scroll/tree/master/examples?initialpath=/one-viewport-several-scrolls&file=/src/app/one-viewport-several-scrolls/one-viewport-several-scrolls.component.html)
+It can be very useful if you have kinda a list of sections with items inside, but you need to use shared scroll viewport [Source](https://github.com/egorgrushin/ngx-with-virtual-scroll/tree/readme/examples/src/app/one-viewport-several-scrolls) | [Live](https://codesandbox.io/s/github/egorgrushin/ngx-with-virtual-scroll/tree/master/examples?initialpath=/one-viewport-several-scrolls&file=/src/app/one-viewport-several-scrolls/one-viewport-several-scrolls.component.html)

+- Using one viewport to render multiple columns with the same list.
+It can be very useful if you are building a table with two columns where first is a main column and second is table columns [Source](https://github.com/egorgrushin/ngx-with-virtual-scroll/tree/readme/examples/src/app/multi-columns) | [Live](https://codesandbox.io/s/github/egorgrushin/ngx-with-virtual-scroll/tree/master/examples?initialpath=/multi-columns&file=/src/app/multi-columns/multi-columns.component.html)